Aria-Delshad/MARL-Energy-Control/README.md

 3.  **Centralized DDPG Agent:** A single Deep Deterministic Policy Gradient (DDPG) agent that controls all components.
 4.  **Proposed MADDPG Agent:** A Multi-Agent DDPG controller where each building and the SESS is a separate agent.

-The neural networks, replay buffer, and RL training loops for both DDPG and MADDPG are implemented from scratch to demonstrate a deep understanding of the algorithms.

 ## How to Run